michaeljwood/regtech-user-fi-management/README.md

 ```
 ### Local development notes
 - [.env.template](.env.template) is added to allow VS Code to search the correct path for imports when writing tests, just copy the [.env.template](.env.template) file into `.env` file locally
+- [src/.env.template](./src/.env.template) is added as the template for the app's environment variables, appropriate values are already provided in [.env.local](./src/.env.local) for local development.
+If `ENV` variable with default of `LOCAL` is changed, copy this template into `src/.env`, and provide appropriate values, and set all listed empty variables in the environment.

 ---
 ## Retrieve credentials